AlphaPentagon/Tribute-Page-SOC/README.md

-I have added this sentance through Git
+I have added this sentence through Git